Yotsuba&!: Development

 In 1998, Azuma published a one-shot manga and two webcomics called "Try!
 Try!
-Try!", in which Yotsuba's father Yousuke Koiwai, Ena, Fūka, and Asagi first appear.
+Try!", in which Yotsuba's adoptive father Yousuke Koiwai, Ena, Fūka, and Asagi first appear.
 Although some of these characters—including Yotsuba herself—are largely the same as in Yotsuba&!; Fūka has a different character design, a more mischievous personality, and a different spelling of her given name (in "Try!
 Try!
 Try!", it is written with the kanji 風 夏, meaning "wind-summer"; in Yotsuba&!, it is 風 香, meaning "wind-scent").

+Azuma started writing Yotsuba&! a year after the conclusion of his previous manga, Azumanga Daioh.
+No crossovers between the two works occurred until the sixteenth volume of Yotsuba&! in 2025, which features a cameo appearance from Azumanga Daioh character Ayumu "Osaka" Kasuga, who is revealed to now be working as a P.E. teacher.

 Media

 Manga

 The manga is written and illustrated by Kiyohiko Azuma, and published by ASCII Media Works in the monthly shōnen (aimed at teenage boys) manga magazine Dengeki Daioh since the March 2003 issue, with serialization on-going.
-Chapters have been collected in fifteen tankōbon volumes.
+Chapters have been collected in sixteen tankōbon volumes.

 In English, Yotsuba&! was originally licensed by ADV Manga, who published five volumes between 2005 and 2007 before dropping the license.
 The North American license was picked up by Yen Press, which republished the first five volumes along with the sixth in September 2009.
 Fourteen volumes have since been released.
 In addition, the series is licensed in Malaysia in both English and Malay by Kadokawa Gempak Starz, in France by Kurokawa, in Spain by Norma Editorial, in Germany by Tokyopop Germany, in Italy by Dynit, in Sweden by B. Wahlström, in Finland by Punainen jättiläinen, in Korea by Daiwon C.I., in Taiwan by Kadokawa Media, in Russia by Palma Press in Vietnam by TVM Comics, in Poland by Kotori, in Indonesia by Elex Media Komputindo and in Thailand by NED Comics.

 Each chapter of Yotsuba&! takes place on a specific, nearly sequential day of a common year starting on Wednesday.
 The year was initially believed to be 2003, coinciding with the date of the manga's serialization, but Azuma has stated that the manga always takes place in the present day.
 This allows the appearance of products created after 2003, such as the Nintendo DS Mr. Ayase plays in chapter forty-two.